leta199/Linear-Regression/README.md

 Date- Date when the stock trade takes place.
 Market Cap 1 - 10 - This is the propotion of stocks proposed to trade that got cancelled organised Market capitalisation decile into 10 groups.
-Price Decile 1 - 10 - Average stock price of each decile from decile 1 to 10
+Price Decile 1 - 10 - Average stock price of each decile from decile 1 to 10.
-Turnover Decile 1 - 10 - Number of stocks sold on that date relative to total number of stocks Volatitliy Decile 1- 10 - The risk (variance) assocaited with each stock at that given date.
+Turnover Decile 1 - 10 - Number of stocks sold on that date relative to total number of stocks.
+Volatitliy Decile 1- 10 - The risk (variance) assocaited with each stock at that given date.

 ### METHOD